ACID Properties in DBMS Explained with the Real Time Example

 - Write is inserting, updating and deleting entries from the database.

-Before to make the points, consider taking the real world example.
+Before to make the points, consider taking the real time example.
 It makes the thing easy to understand.

 So let us have some insight over the ACID properties in DBMS.

-All the operation in the transaction is considered to be the unit or atomic task.
+All the operation in the transaction is considered to be one unit or atomic task.

-If the system fails while doing the transaction, the system needs to revert back to its previous state.
+If the system fails or any read/write conflicts occurs during the transaction, the system needs to revert back to its previous state.